RoMalms10/printf/README.md

 |int print\_num(va\_list list);| Prints a number to `stdout`.
 Returns the amount of individual numbers and sign printed. |

 ### How to install
-Start by cloning the repository to a directory, then run the exectuable.
+Start by cloning the repository to a directory, then run the executable.
 ```
 (hbtn)$ git clone https://github.com/RoMalms10/printf.git
 ```
 ### Compilation

 This code was compiled with the following flags:
-` (hbtn)$ gcc -Wall -Werror -Wextra -pedantic *.c -o print `
+` (hbtn)$ gcc -Wall -Wextra -Werror -pedantic -Wno-format *.c -o print `

 ###### Example code